1. Home

 • Travel itinerary — day-by-day plan of your trip

-• Bank statements — last 3 months, showing sufficient funds (typically AED 5,000+ per person as a general indicator)
+• Bank statements — last 3 months, showing sufficient funds for the trip

 Business Visa (M)